 As an organisation with strong connections across industry, government, and innovation networks, Nesta is well-placed to surface these challenges and push for change.
 We regularly engage with start-ups, investors, and policymakers, giving us a broad view of where systemic issues arise.
 By using our network to bring these problems to light and work towards solutions, we can help innovators focus on what they do best – developing and delivering the technologies needed for a low-carbon future.

-This project will map out the key policy and regulatory barriers that innovators in the sector face, understand their root causes, and develop practical solutions.
-Our approach includes:
+This project mapped out the key policy and regulatory barriers that innovators in the sector face.
+We investigated each of these to understand their root causes and, where possible, we thought about potential solutions.
+Our approach included:

 - engaging with innovators – to gather real-world experiences and identify common policy challenges.